 Where to find demographic segmentation data

 If you need more, however, there are two main ways to collect market demographics: Public records and private surveys.

-Demographic data is usually the easiest type of segmentation data to collect because it is so easily accessible through public resources.
+Demographic segmentation data is usually the easiest type of segmentation data to collect because it is so easily accessible through public resources.
 Most developed countries and many international organizations have authoritative demographic resources, such as:

 - United Nations Population Division